CorrieScheepers/Masters/README.md

-I recommend using git to backup and manage your document progress. tt
+I recommend using git to backup and manage your document progress.
 # Masters

 Leaves from the vine